 Ramadan Guide Intro: How to Love and Engage Muslims with the Gospel

-This morning marked the start of Ramadan, the annual 30 days of fasting for Muslims around the world.
-This morning, 1.8 billion men, women, and children started their day worshipping a false god — hoping and praying they can somehow earn the favor of Allah.
+April 13 starts the 2021 Ramadan month, the annual 30 days of fasting for Muslims around the world.
+This month, 1.9 billion men, women, and children started their day worshipping a false god — hoping and praying they can somehow earn the favor of Allah.
 Depending on their level of commitment to the Qur’an and Islamic tradition, they will fast from sunrise to sunset for the next 30 days, asking Allah to reveal himself.

 In an article on the IMB website, Mike Edens provides some deep insight into the root desire behind Ramadan, one of Islam’s 5 Pillars: